top of page

 Students will develop the ability to:

-• Attend industry events and observe professional practice – Gain exposure to real-world event environments.
+• Attend industry events and observe professional practice – gain exposure to real-world event environments.

-• Critically analyse event structures and execution – Evaluate how different events operate and the strategies behind their success.
+• Critically analyse event structures and execution – evaluate how different events operate and the strategies behind their success.

-• Write professional event evaluations – Learn how to document observations and provide structured assessments.
+• Write professional event evaluations – learn how to document observations and provide structured assessments.

-• Apply insights to professional development – Use industry exposure to refine career goals and deepen industry knowledge.
+• Apply insights to professional development – use industry exposure to refine career goals and deepen industry knowledge.

 Students will learn how to: